A trust administrator, also known as a trustee, holds the trust’s assets and administers them according to the terms of the trust.

 A trust does not need to be administered by the same party who drafted it.
 Trust administration and trust formation are distinct services.

-Contact Our Estate Planning Law Firm in Evanston, Chicago and Lake Forest
+Contact Our Estate Planning Law Firm in Evanston, Chicago, Lake Forest and Oak Brook

-To discuss your needs for drafting and administrating trusts in Chicago, the North Shore and surrounding suburbs, contact Stern Perkoski Mendez.
+To discuss your needs for drafting and administrating trusts in Chicago, the North Shore, DuPage County and surrounding suburbs, contact Stern Perkoski Mendez.
 Request a free consultation online or call us at (847) 868-9584.